Park Ji-hu: 2014–present: Beginnings and breakthrough

 In 2018, Park starred in indie sensation House of Hummingbird, playing her first leading role in a feature film.
 She achieved recognition and won multiple accolades for her performance in the movie.

-As of April 2021, Park is filming Um Tae-hwa's disaster thriller film Concrete Utopia alongside Lee Byung-hun, Park Bo-young and Park Seo-joon.
+In 2021, Park filmed Um Tae-hwa's disaster thriller film Concrete Utopia alongside Lee Byung-hun, Park Bo-young and Park Seo-joon.
+The movie was released in 2023.

 In 2022, she gained international recognition after appearing as Nam On-jo in the zombie apocalypse Netflix original series All of Us Are Dead.
 She also appeared in tvN's series Little Women alongside Kim Go-eun, Nam Ji-hyun, and Wi Ha-joon, which is also streaming on Netflix.